Olamiflow6577/Olamiflow6577/README.md

 - 👋 Hi, I’m @Olamiflow6577
-- 👀 I’m interested in Computer Programming
+- 👀 I’m interested in Computer Programming and Graphics design.
-- 🌱 I’m currently learning HTML, CSS AND JAVASCRIPT
+- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, PHP, Java, Graphics and so in
 - 💞️ I’m looking forward to collaborating with people for team work
 - 📫 How to reach me, WhatsApp +2348165772049